-The Asteroid Odyssey TypeScript SDK provides a simple way to interact with the Asteroid Agents API.
-The SDK is fully typed and supports all major features of the platform.
+The Asteroid Odyssey TypeScript SDK provides a simple way to interact with the Asteroid Agents API for triggering and monitoring agent executions, checking statuses, and retrieving results.

 Installation